alonsovm44/tc-lang/README.md

 Declare constants with `pin`

 ```
-pin f32 PI = 3.14 // immutable in the current scope
+f32 PI = 3.14; pin PI // immutable in the current scope

 ```